adrianHards/learning-rails/README.md

    end
 end
 ```
+* `rails db:create` have Rails create an empty database for you
 * `rails db:migrate` update the schema
 * `rails db:migrate:reset` drop the database, create it again and run all the migrations
 * `rails db:seed` load data from the file: db/seeds.rb into the database